 During the fiscal year 2014, the Organization outsourced its mortgage loan and escrow management to the Habitat for Humanity Michigan Fund, now Affiliate Mortgage Services (AMS).
 AMS is a full-service licensed lending entity, providing loan origination, loan servicing, collections, loan restructuring, foreclosure mitigation advice, and delinquency management services.
 As part of this service agreement, the Organization transferred all escrow balances to AMS.
-As of June 30, 2022, the escrow account has a deficit balance.
+As of June 30, 2023 and 2022, the escrow account has a deficit balance.
 The Organization collects monthly amounts from homeowners to be remitted on their behalf.
-Receivables from homeowners for deficit escrows totaled \$12,946 as of June 30, 2022.
+Receivables from homeowners for deficit escrows totaled \$12,196 and \$12,946 as of June 30, 2023 and 2022, respectively.